How to send your pictures as an e-mail attachment.

 You do not need to write anything in the message area, although a brief explanation and description of your pictures would be helpful.

-Your pictures must be in .jpg format - this is the default for most pictures, but if not, you will need to convert them.
-Ideally, they should also be of high resolution.
-As the majority of Internet users now have a high-speed 'broadband' connection, file size is not a normally a problem, although files larger than about 500kB should be avoided.
+Your pictures must be in .jpg format - this is the default for most pictures, but if not, you will need to convert them. .
+As the majority of Internet users now have a high-speed 'broadband' connection, file size is not a normally a problem, although files larger than about 500kB (0.5MB) should be avoided.
 You can check the size of your picture by pausing your mouse pointer on the picture - an information box will be displayed giving the file size.
+Most modern cameras can produce huge file sizes; if so read on for a way of reducing the size under paragraph 4

-The only difference is that, instead of your picture being displayed in the main message area, it will simply be listed in the top menu bar as an attachment (see below - Attach: DSCF0189.JPG (453KB)).
+The files will be listed in the top menu bar as an attachment

 Return to top of page